mk12/vscode-better-git-line-blame/README.md

     - Show git blame information as inline annotations.
 Hover on the annotations to see more details.
 - **betterGitLineBlame.showStatusBarItem** (default: false)
     - Show git blame information in the status bar.
 Click on the status bar item to see more details.
+- **betterGitLineBlame.annotateWholeLine** (default: false)
+    - Attach annotations to the entire line.
+This prevents flicker when deleting lines, but shows commit details when hovering anywhere on the line.
 - **betterGitLineBlame.statusBarItemPriority** (default: 500)
     - Priority of the status bar item.
 Items are ordered from highest to lowest priority, left to right.
 - **betterGitLineBlame.ignoreWhitespaceChanges** (default: true)